-It was also found that some preparations of octreotide are licensed for variceal upper gastrointestinal bleeding but only in people with cirrhosis.

-Further intelligence suggests that somatostatin may not be available in the UK as it is not listed in the BNF or electronic medicines compendium as licensed for treatment of bleeding oesophageal varices.
+Intelligence also highlighted that some preparations of octreotide are licensed for variceal upper gastrointestinal bleeding but only in people with cirrhosis.
+Furthermore, somatostatin may not be available in the UK as it is not listed in the BNF or electronic medicines compendium as licensed for treatment of bleeding oesophageal varices.